 Spa town Karlovy Vary’s rich history is intertwined with that of the Moser glassworks.
 Born in 1833, Ludwig Moser opened a shop and engravers in the town aged 24.
 But it wasn’t until he turned 60, he opened his own production facility in the area.
 It was this milestone that helped propel Moser to worldwide fame.
 Working with the very best glassware designers, their products – including lead-free crystal – became highly sought after.

-The rich and famous wanted to own Moser pieces and the company was appointed exclusive supplier to the Hapsburg Emperor Franz Josef and later for Shah Musaffereddin of Persia and King Edward VII of England.
+The rich and famous wanted to own Moser pieces and the company was appointed an exclusive supplier to the Hapsburg Emperor Franz Josef and later for Shah Musaffereddin of Persia and King Edward VII of England.

 Fast forward to today, and many of the company’s signature designs from decades gone are still being produced – some as special retro editions.
 Because of its originality and beauty, Moser luxurious crystal has been used in the distinguished homes and palaces of monarchs, politicians and governments for over 160 years.
 It’s to this tradition, Moser crystal is called the “Glass of Kings”.